Today it's possible to connect with customers across channels and touch-points, and on a wide range of devices.

 Pick the projects that can work as effective exemplars - Look for opportunities to design solutions are small in scale but high in visible customer impact in order to gain momentum for tackling larger and more complex initiatives.

-Companies who take the time to understand their customers and meet their needs with more streamlined experiences and moments of delight, will be the leaders in our increasingly connected future.
+Companies that take the time to understand their customers and meet their needs with more streamlined experiences and moments of delight, will be the leaders in our increasingly connected future.

 Work with great partners